The answer is simple. BOWEL CANCER SCREENING SAVES LIVES.

 Do you have a family history of bowel cancer?

 As gastroenterologists, our goal is to see a marked reduction in the rate of bowel cancer in the community.
 Most cases of bowel cancer can be prevented with screening.
-However, currently only around 40% of the Australian population at risk of bowel cancer is undergoing screening.
+However, currently only around 43.5% of eligible Australians are completing the free screening test.
+That means too many people are being diagnosed too late.

 Disclaimer – This article is for general information and educational purposes only.
 It is not a substitute for professional advice.
 Always consult a registered health professional regarding any health-related diagnosis or treatment options.